Instabug/Instabug-React-Native/README.md

                                     .build()
         }
         ```
+    * You can change the invocation event from here, simply by replacing the `"shake"` with any of the following `"button"`, `"none"`, `"screenshot"`, or `"swipe"`.
+You can change the primary color by replacing the `"#1D82DC"` with any color of your choice.
+   In the case that you are using the floating button as an invocation event, you can change the floating button edge and the floating button offset using the last two methods, by replacing `"left"` to `"right"`, and by changing the offset number.

     You can find your app token by selecting the SDK tab from your [**Instabug dashboard**](https://dashboard.instabug.com/app/sdk/).

 4. Make sure the following snippet is added to your project level `build.gradle`.
 This should be added automatically upon linking.
 If not, you can add it manually.